tungduonghgg123/ATX/README.md

 ## Development

+1. Create the .env file from the .env.example file (if the specified ports are occupied already in your computer, please specify the replacement and update in docker-compose accordingly as well)

-1. Run docker to have mongodb and redis ready
+2. Run docker to have mongodb and redis ready

 ```shellscript
 docker-compose up -d
 ```

-2. Create the .env file from the .env.example file

 3. Run the dev server: